Things landlords cannot do in Oklahoma

 Are landlords able to change the terms of a lease during tenancy?

 Landlords cannot unilaterally change the terms of a tenant's lease without obtaining written consent from the tenant.
-This includes changes to policies or rules regarding the property, which need to be fairly applied to all tenants and cannot disrupt the lease agreement without agreement.
+This includes changes to policies or rules regarding the property, which must be fairly applied to all tenants and cannot alter the lease agreement without the tenant's agreement.

 What actions can tenants take against illegal landlord practices?